BA in Film and Media Studies

 Elective Courses (Eight Courses)

-Students must take eight elective courses (or six, if undertaking a Senior Honors Thesis) with the following distribution:
+Students must take eight elective courses (or six, if undertaking a Senior Honors Thesis) within the following required categories:

-- One must be an introductory film or media practice course
+- One introductory film or media practice course

 Electives fulfilling each of these requirements are listed on FMS courses.